mc-cat-tty/DoorbellCamDaemon/README.md

     docker run --restart always --env-file env.list --net=host doorbellcam
     ```

+You can find a pre-build version of the image at: https://hub.docker.com/repository/docker/francescomecatti/doorbellcam

 ## Environment configuration
  1. Populate the file named _params.conf_
  4. To execute the software use `make run` command